nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 ### Neural Network performance <a name="NeuralNetworkperformance"></a>
 The study was done also using neural network models.

-Firstly was built a model with no hidend layer but the results were not good, in particular there was a pretty high discrepancy between training accuracy and the testing one.
+Firstly was built a model with no hidden layer but the results were not good, in particular there was a pretty high discrepancy between training accuracy and the testing one.

 Sequently the following functions were defined: